Defense Secretary Mattis To Retire In February, Trump Says, Amid Syria Tension

 Mattis' departure completes a near-wholesale shake-up of Trump's initial national security team and follows a record-setting series of departures of administration leaders so early in a presidency.

-Of Trump's initial top national security or diplomatic policy advisers, only Secretary of State Mike Pompeo — who began as CIA director — and United Nations Ambassador Nikki Haley remain — and Haley is set to depart the administration soon as well.
+Of Trump's initial top national security or diplomatic policy advisers, only Secretary of State Mike Pompeo, who began as CIA director, and United Nations Ambassador Nikki Haley remain — and Haley is set to depart the administration soon as well.

 The dismissal followed an abrupt decision by Trump this week to withdraw American troops from Syria, over the objections of many of the president's military and national security advisers.

-And it also followed the publication of a book by Bob Woodward that described Mattis as deeply frustrated with Trump, likening his understanding to that of a fifth- or sixth-graders, and being put into uncomfortable positions by the president's sometime outbursts.
+And it also followed the publication of a book by Bob Woodward that described Mattis as deeply frustrated with Trump, likening his understanding to that of a fifth- or sixth-grader, and being put into uncomfortable positions by the president's sometime outbursts.

-At one point, Woodward describes Trump calling Mattis and ordering him to assassinate Syrian President Bashar Assad; Mattis, according to the account, agreed to "get right on that" but ultimately brought about much more measured low-level cruise missile attack.
+At one point, Woodward describes Trump calling Mattis and ordering him to assassinate Syrian President Bashar Assad; Mattis, according to the account, agreed to "get right on that" but ultimately brought about a much more measured low-level cruise missile attack.

-In the wake of the reports, Mattis said, "The contemptuous words about the president attributed to me in Woodward's book were never uttered by me or in my presence.
+Following the reports, Mattis said, "The contemptuous words about the president attributed to me in Woodward's book were never uttered by me or in my presence.
 While I generally enjoy reading fiction, this is a uniquely Washington brand of literature, and his anonymous sources do not lend credibility."

 But on Thursday, Mattis wrote in a resignation letter that he felt he could no longer continue to execute Trump's policies.